December 13, 2017

 While the details are being worked out now, the plan to move to a territorial tax system will give multinational companies increased opportunities to avoid taxes, while unleashing an ever faster “race to the bottom” in corporate tax rates across countries — as recognized by the International Monetary Fund.
 The United States was a premiere “on-shore” tax haven even before this new legislation.
 Yet, the coming boost in tax avoidance and the distortion toward lower rates will impose an even deeper material cost on poorer countries around the world, undercutting their redistributive capacities to reverse growing economic and gender inequalities and undermining their fiscal space to invest in services essential for people to enjoy their human rights.

-Who pays for what public services, and who truly benefits, are fundamental questions at the heart of any effort to combat poverty and realize human rights.
+pays for public services, and truly , are fundamental questions at the heart of any effort to combat poverty and realize human rights.
 For this reason, we urged the UN Special Rapporteur to address the fiscal foundations of human rights in the United States, and to call on the U.S. government to halt the redistribution of economic gains towards the wealthy few and ensure instead the resourcing of economic and social rights for all people, particularly those living in poverty.

 This follows a series of instances in which we at CESR have raised awareness about the human rights implications of proposed U.S. tax changes since the worldwide Tax March in April 2017.
 Together with national allies in the tax justice, financial accountability, and human rights communities in the U.S., we will continue to bring these concerns and their international implications to the attention of human rights bodies and policymakers, as part of our goal to hold all governments accountable to the widespread demand for an end to the injustice of growing inequality.